keithalewis/papers/ia.md

-Thanks to Scott Dorsey, Grant Edwards, B. Elijah Griffin, Stephen Harris, Ted Heise, Dallman Ross, Bradley K. Sherman, and James Wetterau for helpful feedback.
-Any errors or omissions are entirely my fault.
+Thanks to Scott Dorsey, Grant Edwards, B. Elijah Griffin, Stephen Harris, Ted Heise, Dallman Ross, Bradley K. Sherman, and James Wetterau for excellent feedback.
+Any errors or omissions are entirely on me.